rupesh0511/shoe_css/README.md

 1.Document Structure:

-!DOCTYPE html: This declaration specifies the document type as HTML5.
-<html lang="en">: The <html> tag defines the root of the HTML document and specifies the language as English.
+!DOCTYPE html: This declaration specifies the document type as HTML5. html lang="en": This tag defines the root of the HTML document and specifies the language as English.

 2. Document Metadata (inside the <head> section):